nenofetch/aboutme/README.md

 </a>

 ## 📝 License
-Except as otherwise noted, this work is licensed under a [MIT License](LICENSE).
+Except as otherwise noted, this work is licensed under the [MIT License](LICENSE).

 ---